wvanderwey/ROP/Tutorial-(based-on-one-sample).md

 In this tutorial we will show how run ROP for one RNA-Seq sample.
 We use RNA-Seq sample of normal skin (SRR1146076)  downloaded from [here](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE54456).
 Please note that proposed sample is not necessarily the most typical RNA-Seq sample and is provided for demonstration purposes.

+In this tutorial we provide the mapped and unmapped reads of the RNA-Seq sample.
+The size of the unmapped reads in .fastq format is  1.4G.
+The size of the unmapped reads in .bam format is 0.3G.
+The size of the mapped reads (.bam) is 1.2G.

-Please make sure that the basic unix commands (wget) are available on the cluster.
-The size of the original reads (.fastq) is 6.5G.
-Please mapped the reads with any of available high-throughput aligners (e.g. [tophat2](https://ccb.jhu.edu/software/tophat/index.shtml), [STAR](https://github.com/alexdobin/STAR)).
-Please save the unmapped reads in .fastq (text format) or .bam (binary file, requires less space) formats.
+In general case you will need to map the reads with any of available high-throughput aligners (e.g. [tophat2](https://ccb.jhu.edu/software/tophat/index.shtml), [STAR](https://github.com/alexdobin/STAR)) and save unmapped reads in .bam (binary file, requires less space) or .fastq (text format) format.
 The instructions how to map the reads and save the unmapped reads are provided [here](https://github.com/smangul1/rop/wiki/How-to-map-reads-and-save-unmapped-reads).

+Please make sure that the basic unix commands (wget, python, perl) are available on the cluster.
+Please install ROP first.
 The instructions how to install ROP are provided [here](https://github.com/smangul1/rop/wiki/How-to-install-ROP%3F)

-The size of the unmapped reads in .fastq format is  1.4G.
-The size of the unmapped reads in .bam format is 0.3G The size of the mapped reads (.bam) is 1.2G.

 The first operation consists in navigating to ROP directory and creating a subdirectory for storing the training data.